DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Troubleshooting
 - Wipe the global context directory. `rm -R $HOME/.terra`.
 - Re-run the setup script. `source tools/local-dev.sh`.
+- Do not use GoogleGuest wifi in the google office.

 ### Publish a release